 - Add green curry paste and stir for few seconds and pour half of the coconut milk ( 200 ml ).
 Cook for 1-2 minutes until the coconut milk start to get thicken then add the chicken pieces, stir well for 2 minutes.

-- Pour the chicken stock and water in, stir well and bring it to boil, then add the fish sauce and sugar in.
-Place aubergine and cook for 2-3 minutes until tender.
-Then add the snow peas and bamboo shoots, chilli slices and kaffir lime leaves and cook for 1 minutes.
+- Pour the chicken stock, water and remaining coconut milk ( 200ml ) in, stir well and bring it to boil.
+Then add the aubergine and cook for 2-3 minutes until tender.
+Season with fish sauce and sugar.
+Follow with the snow peas, bamboo shoots, and kaffir lime leaves and cook for another 1 minute.

-- Turn off the heat and add the basil leaves.
+- Turn off the heat and add the basil leaves and chilli slices.
 Stir well and make a taste test.
-Add salt, fish sauce or sugar according to your taste. ( As the green curry paste and fish sauce has salt intake we don't usually add salt in this recipe. )
+Season with more salt, fish sauce or sugar according to your taste. ( As the green curry paste and fish sauce has salt intake we don't usually add salt in this recipe. )

 - Transfer to serving plate and garnish with chopped coriander, fresh chillies, and lime wedges.
 Serve immediately with cooked Thai jasmine rice or any of your favourite rice.

 - Green Curry Paste – Maesri, Mae Ploy, Aroy-D, or any green curry paste available.

 - Coconut Milk – Chokoh Coconut Milk or any canned coconut milk which has rich coconut extract